Gilone/fenghao.github.com/about.md

 <hr style="height:3px;border:none;border-top:3px ridge black;" />

 <h4>Volunteered in the recruitment activity hosted by UESTC | Awarded “Excellent Volunteer” | Sep 2018</h4>
-<p>-Responsible for the support work of 12 enterprises
+<p>--Responsible for the support work of 12 enterprises
-<br>-Assisted in preparing the layout of the venue, direction guidance, and process introduction
+<br>--Assisted in preparing the layout of the venue, direction guidance, and process introduction
-<br>-Communicated with HR, discussed with them about the future career direction in data science direction</p>
+<br>--Communicated with HR, discussed with them about the future career direction in data science direction</p>
 <h4>UESTC “Liren” Class | Apr 2017-Apr 2019</h4>
-<p>-Participated in lectures(AI and Zero-shot Learning by John Hopcroft, Cognitive Science and Linguistic by Douglas Hofstadter, etc.)
+<p>--Participated in lectures(AI and Zero-shot Learning by John Hopcroft, Cognitive Science and Linguistic by Douglas Hofstadter, etc.)
-<br>-Led a team in the Ginkgo Yellow Innovation and Entrepreneurship Competition; designed a classroom reservation system</p>
+<br>--Led a team in the Ginkgo Yellow Innovation and Entrepreneurship Competition; designed a classroom reservation system</p>
 <h4>Volunteered in a Public Welfare Campaign for Children with Autism | Apr 2017</h4>